-If there was a running joke for this year’s TCM Classic Movie Film Festival, it was certainly among those who failed to get into the 1933 pre-Code comedy, Double Harness.
+If there was a running joke for this year’s TCM Classic Movie Film Festival, it was certainly among those who failed to get into the 1933 pre-Code comedy Double Harness.

 After the TCMFF dust settled, Double Harness showed up on TCM’s May programming along with a selection of films from producer Merian C. Cooper.
-It may not have been on 35mm or with James Cromwell in attendance, but here was a chance to see the festival’s most talked about movie.
+It may not have been on 35mm or with James Cromwell in attendance, but here was a chance to see the festival’s most talked-about movie.
 Was it worth the hype?

 The story of Double Harness is a trifle.
 Joan (Ann Harding) has a cynical approach to marriage, especially after her younger sister, Valerie (Lucile Browne), becomes engaged to Dennis (George Meeker).
 Deciding to join in social conventions, Joan tricks John (William Powell) into marrying her.
-John is a swinging playboy with no intention of stopping until Joan’s father, Col. Sam (Henry Stephenson), catches the two of them after-hours in John’s apartment.
+John is a swinging playboy with no intention of stopping until Joan’s father, Col. Sam (Henry Stephenson), catches the two after-hours in John’s apartment.
 To avoid shame, the two are wed at once.

-Made in 1933, Double Harness is billed as a pre-Code comedy and though it has moments of risqué, it lacks the bluntness of the harder-edged Baby Face or Night Nurse.
-Double Harness has moments of back-and-forth patter, but Cromwell does not have Howard Hawks, Preston Sturges or Gregory La Cava’s ear for it.
+Made in 1933, Double Harness is billed as a pre-Code comedy, and though it has moments of risqué, it lacks the bluntness of the harder-edged Baby Face or Night Nurse.
+Double Harness has moments of back-and-forth patter, but Cromwell does not have Howard Hawks, Preston Sturges, or Gregory La Cava’s ear for it.
 Powell and Harding come equipped with a few zingers, but a lack of tightness and clever staging lets them down.